Poop-fish/PyLiteGUI/README.md

 A lightweight, object-oriented GUI framework built on Tkinter, offering modern styling and simplified widget management.

 > **Note:** This project is a work in progress.
+Making projects like these helps me improve as a coder.
 Additional documentation will be added as development continues.

 ---